 \subsubsection{Setup}

-To demonstrate that the proposed algorithm given by closed-form expressions can be implemented in real-time onboard computation, we conduct the hardware-in-the-loop (HIL) experiments with the fixed-wing UAV.
-The hardware-in-the-loop (HIL) system is illustrated by Figure~\ref{fig:Semi-Physical}.
-In this architecture, the onboard computer handles all the computation of motion planning algorithm, the autopilot serves as the flight control unit and generates commands for actuators based on our planned control inputs, and the simulator mirrors the real-world flight environment and provides configuration feedback.
+To demonstrate that the proposed algorithm, represented by closed-form expressions, can be implemented for real-time onboard computation, we conduct hardware-in-the-loop (HIL) experiments with the fixed-wing UAV.
+The hardware-in-the-loop (HIL) system is illustrated in Figure~\ref{fig:Semi-Physical}.
+In this architecture, the onboard computer manages all the computations of the motion planning algorithm, the autopilot functions as the flight control unit and generates commands for actuators based on our planned control inputs, and the simulator replicates the real-world flight environment while providing configuration feedback.

 We consider a fixed-wing UAV with minimum turning radius $\rho=\SI{30}{m}$ and linear velocity bounded by $v_{\text{min}}=\SI{16}{m/s}$ and $v_{\text{max}}=\SI{18}{m/s}$.
-Due to the cruising speed constraint, this UAV has positive lower bound on its linear velocity and hence can only converge to the target positive limit set instead of the target configuration.
+Due to the cruising speed constraint, this UAV has positive lower bound on its linear velocity, and hence can only converge to the target positive limit set rather than the target configuration.
 The parameters of the CVF are specified by $r_1=6\rho$, $r_2=12\rho$ and $r_3=18\rho$.

-The HIL experiments are conducted in the following procedure.
-At the beginning, the fixed-wing UAV takes off and flies to the initial configuration $\bm{g}_0$, and then the motion planning algorithm is activated, guiding the UAV to the target configuration $\bm{g}_d$.
-After the UAV arrives at $\bm{g}_d$, the motion planning algorithm is deactivated until the autopilot drives the UAV to the next initial configuration without landing.
-This process is repeated for all the examples in Table~\ref{tab:UAV}, where all the target configurations are contained by a common target positive limit set $\mathcal{L}_d^+=\{\bm{g} \mid r=r_2,\ \theta=\theta_r\}$.
+The HIL experiments are conducted following the procedure outlined below.
+Initially, the fixed-wing UAV takes off and maneuvers to the initial configuration $\bm{g}_0$, at which point the motion planning algorithm is activated, directing the UAV to the target configuration $\bm{g}_d$.
+Once the UAV reaches $\bm{g}_d$, the motion planning algorithm is deactivated while the autopilot guides the UAV to the subsequent initial configuration without landing.
+This process is repeated for all the examples in Table~\ref{tab:UAV}, where all the target configurations are encompassed by a common target positive limit set $\mathcal{L}_d^+=\{\bm{g} \mid r=r_2,\ \theta=\theta_r\}$.